-While 33% of the participants in the project have not had an alcoholic drink in the past 30 days, slightly more than 10% are excessive drinkers.
-Excessive drinking is defined as 5 or more drinks on a single occasion for men or 4 or more drinks on a single occasion for women.
+While 33% of the participants have not had an alcoholic drink in the past 30 days, 10% are excessive drinkers.
+Excessive drinking is defined as five or more drinks on a single occasion for men or four or more drinks on a single occasion for women in the past 30 days.
 Eight percent of lesbians are excessive drinkers, as are 8% of bisexual women, 11% of gay men, 9% of bisexual men, and 20% of transgender older adults.
 The rates of excessive drinking are similar for lesbians and bisexual women and for gay and bisexual men.
-Transgender older adult are more likely to engage in excessive drinking than non-transgender older adults regardless of socio-demographic differences.
+Transgender older adults are more likely to engage in excessive drinking than non-transgender older adults, regardless of socio-demographic differences.

-Drug Use
+Drug use